Are you taking good notes and making good use of those notes? You could find out by filling out this checklist

 to use a planner or the apps below if you are low in conscientiousness.

 If you don't know your level of conscientiousness, you can finding out by taking this test

 Instead of--or in addition to a planner--you may wish to use one of the apps below:

 Understand the law of diminishing returns: It is important to socialize with friends.
-However, most days, the first hour spent hanging out
+However, most days, you and your friends get the most benefits from the first hour you spend hanging out

 By leaving your friends after an hour to go study rather than hanging out with them all night, you still maintain connection with them (indeed,your connection might improve given that